Somatic EMDR Therapy

 3. In-Depth Extended Sessions

-Once you have adequate resourcing, grounding, and regulation skills established, we will add on 2-hour somatic EMDR sessions for deeper processing.
+Once you have adequate resourcing, grounding, and regulation skills established, we will add on 100-minute somatic EMDR sessions for deeper processing.

 Frequently Asked Questions